15arjun/Login-Page/README.md

-# This is a sample login page
+# This is a simple login page
 <br>created using html and css